richardstartin/richardstartin.github.io/_posts/2018-08-12-base64-encoding.md

 |00-00-00-00-00-00-00-00|00-00-c4-c3-c2-c1-c8-c7|00-00-00-00-00-00-00-00|00-00-a8-a7-a6-a5-a4-a3|
 </pre>

 However, that's two masks, two shifts and a union, and needs several registers for temporary results.
-A single mask can be created by broadcasting <code language="java">0x0fc0fc00</code> and two independent 16 bit shifts can be emulated in a single instruction with a special multiplication, using the semantic snowflake <a href="https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=AVX2&text=_mm256_mulhi_epi16">vpmulhuw</a>, which does an unsigned 16-bit multiplication, storing the upper 16-bits.
+A single mask can be created by broadcasting `0x0fc0fc00` and two independent 16 bit shifts can be emulated in a single instruction with a special multiplication, using the semantic snowflake <a href="https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=AVX2&text=_mm256_mulhi_epi16">vpmulhuw</a>, which does an unsigned 16-bit multiplication, storing the upper 16-bits.

 Sequence b needs to shift left 4 bits, and sequence d needs to shift left 8 bits.
-Rather than use two separate masks and shifts, a single  <a href="https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=AVX2&text=_mm256_mullo_epi16">vpmullw</a>, an unsigned multiplication outputting the lower 16 bits, achieves the shifts after masking with <code language="java">0x003f03f0</code>,.
+Rather than use two separate masks and shifts, a single  <a href="https://software.intel.com/sites/landingpage/IntrinsicsGuide/#techs=AVX2&text=_mm256_mullo_epi16">vpmullw</a>, an unsigned multiplication outputting the lower 16 bits, achieves the shifts after masking with `0x003f03f0`,.
 This result is united with the result of the first multiplication to get the correct output.

 <pre>
 |00-00-d6-d5-d4-d3-d2-d1|00-00-c4-c3-c2-c1-c8-c7|00-00-b2-b1-b8-b7-b6-b5|00-00-a8-a7-a6-a5-a4-a3|